 Controlling costs is another important duty of an industrial production manager.
 They typically monitor every stage of production, analyze current methods and develop new ways to save steps, time and materials in order to reduce costs.
 Initiating and implementing programs to control inventory, improve efficiency and increase production may help enhance a manager’s value to the company.

 When a product fails to meet quality standards, it is typically the production manager’s job to solve the problem.
 In modern manufacturing plants, advanced techniques such as Six Sigma are emphasized to ensure continuous quality improvement.
 Industrial production managers may be required to work with procurement staff, parts and materials vendors or individual workers to bring quality back up to standards.

 Education and training requirements for industrial production manager jobs may vary by employer and industry.
 In most cases, employers prefer to hire managers with a bachelor’s degree and relevant experience.

 Many production managers earn a bachelor’s degree in a related field – such as industrial technology, industrial engineering or business administration and pursue specialized training through executive education programs.

 In addition, employers may prefer to hire candidates with Six Sigma certification.
-To gain the skills employers are looking for, some professionals can enroll in professional Six Sigma training – such as the 100% online master certificate programs offered by Villanova University.
+To gain the skills employers are looking for, some professionals can enroll in professional Six Sigma training – such as the 100% online certificate programs offered by Villanova University.